 Has Almadraba and Bluefin tuna always been part of Cadiz?

-Almadraba fishing is the only way that Bluefin tuna is fished in Cadiz region.
+Almadraba fishing is the most sustainable way to fish Bluefin tuna in Cadiz province.
 However, has the Almadraba and Bluefin tuna in Cadiz always been a part of the region?
 Almadraba is a natural and sustainable method that takes advantage of the migration of tuna from the North Sea to the Mediterranean, where they spawn.
 In the straight of Gibraltar area, the nets of the traps are arranged not far from the shore.
 The tuna are forced to swim towards the nets along the shore as they are threatened by orcas from deeper waters.
 Orcas visit these waters every year to feed on the same delicacy as us: Bluefin tuna.

 Bluefin tuna is the largest tuna species in the world.
 It is also one of the most sought-after and expensive fish in the world.
 A single bluefin tuna in Japan sold for over €2.7 million in 2019!
 Japan has become the largest consumer of this tuna, where it is a highly prized fish for use in sashimi and sushi.